Development on Pecu Novus

 Pecu Virtual Machine

 The Pecu Virtual Machine (PVM) is a decentralized virtual environment that executes code consistently and securely across all Pecu Novus nodes.
 Nodes run the PVM to execute smart contracts, utilizing “gas” aka fees to measure the computational effort required for operations, ensuring efficient resource allocation and network security.
-Pecu Novus does ensure to keep gas fees on the lower end of the scale and as the network grows the fee structure will further reduce.
+Post the 2022 Pecu Novus 2.0 upgrade the gas fees are a flat fee of .00001 PECU per PECU.

 Public Ledger and State Machine